We Wish You a Merry Christmas: History

-The greeting "a merry Christmas and a happy New Year" is recorded from the early eighteenth century; however, the history of the carol itself has yet to be clarified at the moment.
-Its origin probably lies in the English tradition wherein wealthy people of the community gave Christmas treats to the carolers on Christmas Eve, such as "figgy pudding" that was very much like modern-day Christmas puddings; in the West Country of England, "figgy pudding" referred to a raisin or plum pudding, not necessarily one containing figs. In the famous version of the song, the singer demands figgy pudding from the audience, threatening to not "go until we get some".
+The greeting "A merry Christmas and a happy New Year" is recorded from the early 18th century; however, the history of the carol itself has yet to be clarified at the moment.
+Its origin probably lies in the English tradition wherein wealthy people of the community gave Christmas treats to carolers on Christmas Eve, such as "figgy pudding" that was very much like modern-day Christmas puddings; in the West Country of England, "figgy pudding" referred to a raisin or plum pudding, not necessarily one containing figs. In the famous version of the song, the singer demands figgy pudding from the audience, threatening to not "go until we get some."

 The song is absent from the collections of West-countrymen Davies Gilbert (1822 and 1823) and William Sandys (1833), as well as from the great anthologies of Sylvester (1861) and Husk (1864), and The Oxford Book of Carols (1928).
 In the comprehensive New Oxford Book of Carols (1992), editors Hugh Keyte and Andrew Parrott describe it as "English traditional" and "[t]he remnant of an envoie much used by wassailers and other luck visitors"; no source or date is given.
 The famous version of the song was completely unknown outside the West Country before Arthur Warrell popularised it.